 ....success equates to audience engagement.
 Audiences who are engaged in content and who find the content easy to access on the platforms that matter to them will then be eager for the next story

 Oh, and, social media isn't just for selfies, but feel free to use them if appropriate.
-Sometimes selfies can be oddly suitable for your social media marketing.
+Sometimes selfies can actually be suitable for your social media marketing.
 Or, you know, if you casually happened to get in a great networking snap of oscar-selfie standards, you’ll want to make sure it’s shared on the right platforms to drum up followers and secure viral promotion.
 It's a good idea to store files in a secure but easy-to-find place, so you can easily use it when the occasion presents itself.

-If you prefer the au-natural look to your images, perhaps #NoFilter is required.
-But, if you do just want to add some extra touches, Bynder’s DAM makes image edits easier than ever.
-If an image for social media requires a change in color, the marketer can upload it to the workflow module on their portal and tag a designer.
+If you prefer the au-natural look of your images, perhaps #NoFilter is required.
+But, if you do just want to add some extra touches, Bynder’s DAM makes file edits easier than ever.
+If an image for social media needs a change in color, you can upload it to the Workflow module on your portal and tag a designer.

 Do my assets look big in this?

 Digital assets, of course...

 Bynder can automatically resize an image to the specifications of the social media platform.
 This will save 3-5 minutes per social media post.
-If you post multiple times per week, or even per day, this time saving can go a long way.
+If you post multiple times per week, or even per day, this time-saver can go a long way.
 If you want to download an image for Twitter, you can click the Twitter download option and your saved file will be resized (best size: 440x220).